NSION/nscIotService-docker/README.md

 # nscIotService-docker

 This is a microservice based SW deployment specific repository for a NSC3 IoT client developed by NSION technologies Ltd.
-- Instructions and scripts to setup container based nscIotService to run on edge node.
-- Support for serveral RTMP based IP camera source.
+- Instructions and scripts to setup container based nscIotService on edge computer node.
+Support for serveral RTMP based IP camera sources.
+- Containers registry is located on [Dockerhub](https://hub.docker.com/repository/docker/nsiontech/nsciotservice)
+- Instructions for several Docker runtime environment like -- Windows OS with Docker
+-- MacOS with Docker
+-- Linux
+-- Raspberry Pi 4
-- Instructions are based on Docker runtime environment.
-Dedicated instruction to configure Docker on top of Raspberry Pi 4 HW
+--- Dedicated instruction to configure Docker on top of Raspberry Pi 4 HW

 Prerequisites for installation:
 - At least 4Cores / 4GB RAM on edge computer